-The term “patient zero” generally refers to a person identified as the initial carrier of an infectious disease in an outbreak of related cases.
-It is difficult to identify patient zero in the case of HIV, as many individuals may have carried the infection before doctors understood the disease.
+The term “patient zero” refers to a person identified as the initial carrier of an infectious disease.
+It is difficult to identify patient zero for HIV, as many may have carried the infection before doctors understood the disease.

 For many years, one man was named patient zero and incorrectly blamed for spreading HIV across the United States.
 However, more recent evidence has determined that HIV was present in the U.S. before this time.
 This individual was simply one of the thousands who contracted the virus early on in the epidemic.